 Animal health and production play critical roles in the sustainability and competitiveness of U.S. agriculture.
 Livestock, poultry, equine, and aquaculture species contribute significantly to the nation's economy, global food production, and food security.
 For U.S. agriculture to remain globally competitive, a better understanding of the critical biological and physiological mechanisms underlying nutrition, growth, reproduction, and health in these species is needed, and is especially important in the presence of climate change.
 Basic and applied research at the genetic, genomic, molecular, cellular, microbiome, and organ systems levels is essential to control and prevent animal diseases, reduce animal health and production costs, enhance nutritional quality of animal products, and mitigate environmental impacts.
 New knowledge gained from this research will lead to better management strategies for both conventional and organic production systems to enhance production efficiency, improve animal health and welfare, and develop high quality animal products for human use.
 These strategies may include the application of biotechnology, conventional/classical breeding, and breed development.
-Recent advances in genome modification technologies, such as genome editing, holds promise as a novel tool for understanding the role of specific genes and gene products in animal biology, physiology, and production traits, as well as precision breeding.
-NIFA is soliciting proposals on genome editing in the programs areas below, as well as in the Inter-Disciplinary Engagement in Animal Systems program are priority (A1261).
-Projects focusing on animal species and commodities that are important to underserved farmers, ranchers, or small- or medium-sized farms or ranches are welcome.
+Recent advances in genome modification technologies, such as genome editing, hold promise as a novel tool for understanding the role of specific genes and gene products in animal biology, physiology, and production traits, as well as precision breeding.
+NIFA is soliciting proposals on genome editing in the program areas below, as well as in the Inter-Disciplinary Engagement in Animal Systems program area priority (A1261).
+Projects focusing on minor animal species, including but not limited to goats, farmed deer, elk, and bison, as well as animal species and commodities that are important to underserved farmers, ranchers, or small- or medium-sized farms or ranches are welcome in all program areas listed below.